GeneTranslationLab-IRB/tRNAstudio/README.md

 - **DGE.**
 Differential gene expression analysis.
 This folder contains the numerical results of the differential gene expression analysis (e.g. counts used for generating gene expression heatmaps, files with DESeq2 and iso-tRNA-CP results, etc.).
+It inludes images in two different formats; jpeg and pdf, for better quality images.
 An interactive .html summary is provided with the results of DESeq2 and ISO-tRNA-CP.
+It inludes images are provided in two different formats in jpeg and pdf (provides better quality images).

 - **Reports.**